JamilaOUKHARIJANE/NeSy4PPM/README.md

 - `media/output` contains the trained models and results of predictive process monitoring;
 - `src/commons` contains the code defining the main settings for the experiments (training and evaluation);
 - `src/training` contains the code for Neural Networks model training;
+- `src/ProbDeclmonitor` contains the code for probabilistic declare monitoring;
 - `src/evaluation` contains the code for evaluating the trained model and generating predictions;
 - `experiments_runner.py` is the main Python script for running the experiments;
 - `results_aggregator.py` is a Python script for aggregating the results of each dataset and presenting in a more